Prague or Krakow or Budapest: Which City to Visit?

 Krakow can be an affordable city to visit, however, it certainly isn’t the “cheapest” big city to visit in Central Europe.
 It is incredibly backpacker-friendly, with many hostels including breakfast and dinner in their nightly costs.

-It is possible to get affordable meals in the city, but if you’re on a tight budget it would be more advisable to stick to street stalls or fast food.
-Restaurant prices, especially in the Old Town, can be on the more expensive side.
+Restaurant prices, especially in the Old Town, can be on the more expensive side – for the region.
 Booze prices also are the most expensive of the cities covered in this article and are more akin to what one might pay in Western Europe.

 Where to Stay in Krakow

-Q Hotel Kraków — this hotel, located close to everything you might want to see in the city, is a great option if you’re not keen to stay in a hostel.
+Q Hotel Kraków – This hotel, located close to everything you might want to see in the city, is a great option if you’re not keen to stay in a hostel.
 They have a range of comfortable and clean rooms, 24-hour staff and check-in, and breakfast is included in the room rate.

 PURO Krakow Kazimierz – Located in the Kazimierz neighbourhood, this trendy hotel is an excellent option for those after a bit of luxury while visiting Krakow.
 They have an array of great rooms to choose from along with and on-site bar and spa for guests.